thunderseethe/thunderseethe.github.io/content/posts/desugar-base.md

 {{< /notice >}}

+As always, you can find the full code for our desugar pass in the [making a language repo](https://github.com/thunderseethe/making-a-language/tree/main/desugar/base).
 One thing is still bugging me about the desugar example.
 Our desugared `Ast` uses `String` for variables, but during type inference we use `Var`.
 We're going to need one more pass before we pass our `Ast` to type inference: name resolution.